janjiralakirankumar/DevOpsEssentials/README.md

 * **Example:** http://3.95.192.77:8080/hello-world-war-1.0.0/
 ---
 **Summary:**
-1. Create a Jenkins slave node named "docker-slave."
+1. Configure a Jenkins slave node ie... named as "docker-slave."
 2. Configure the slave node to use SSH for communication.
 3. Set up a Dockerfile to define the Docker image for the Java web application.
 4. Create a Jenkins job to build and deploy the Java web application in a Docker container.